EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

 ### plot.subplot1c

-subplot1c function                                                  plotting Description: Given a matrix with N-columns show subplots, of all the combinations of one column plotted against another
+subplot1c function                                                  plotting Description: Given a matrix with N-columns show subplots, of all the combinations of one column plotted against another column.
+Also return the correlations matrix between all